nunu-ai/vault-plugin-secrets-nats/README.md

   # ...
 ```

-See the fule [dev/manifests/vault/vault.yaml](dev/manifests/vault/vault.yaml) for a full example of a `Vault` custom resource that can be used by the `vault-operator`.
+See the full [dev/manifests/vault/vault.yaml](dev/manifests/vault/vault.yaml) for a full example of a `Vault` custom resource that can be used by the `vault-operator`.

 ## 🧪 Testing